Robert01101101/hide-applied-jobs-linkedin/readme.md

 1. Checkout the copied repository to your local machine eg. with `git clone https://github.com/Robert01101101/hide-applied-jobs-linkedin/`
 1. Run `npm install` to install all required dependencies
 1. Run `npm run build`
+1. The extension can now be [loaded manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi).

 The build step will create the `distribution` folder, this folder will contain the generated extension.